xingyuan-gt/auto_drive/README.md

 ## Testing
 Code coverage is reported at 95%, with the remaining 5% corresponding to the main.py launcher and intentional early-exit branches (e.g., menu option [0] Exit) which are not meaningful to test.

 All tests are written using pytest.
-To run them:
+To run them at project root folder:
 ```bash
 pytest --cov=app tests/
 ```